zakuArbor/blog/_posts/programming/2024-05-27-regret-tlb-cacheline.md

 So how does TLB benefit from spatial locality?
 Recall the quote that motivated this entire blog post stated that it is desirable for the memory needed by the page table to be placed close together in the VIRTUAL address space and disregards the location of the physical address.
-The reason for the disregard of the physical address has to do with the fact that the TLB caches the PTE and not the page nor the physical address itself (at least that's what I think it does).
+The reason for the disregard of the physical address has to do with the fact that the TLB caches the PTE and not the page itself.
 If data are close to each other such as the next element in the array, it is likely that the virtual address of the next element in the array to reside in the same virtual page and therefore has the same PTE.
 Meaning if two pieces of data reside in the same virtual page, then the only thing that differs is the offset and thus we can use the cached PTE from the TLB.
 A TLB hit allows us to avoid the page walk and thus avoid the overhead.
 Now let's suppose we are accessing a ton of element in the array.

-In theory, as our page table is 4kB (I know it's in kB but let's ignore this fact for simplicty), then a single virtual page **could**
-contain up to 1024 integers (4096/4 = 1024).
+**Speculation Without Any Evidence:** In theory, as our page table is 4kB, then a single virtual page **could** (in our simplistic model) contain up to 1024 integers (4096/4 = 1024) but we know in reality it does not.
+Though this claim assumes we are running on a single core CPU as each core probably has their own TLB.

 This would mean that when accessing 1024 integers stored sequentially, we will have 1024 TLB hits in a perfect world.
 This is an example of how TLB benefits from spatial locality.

 1. arr[0]: TLB Miss because we never accessed the array
 2. arr[1]: TLB hit because the page is big enough to be within the same page
 3. arr[2]: TLB hit because the page is big enough to be within the same page ...
 1024. arr[1024] or somewhere near there: TLB miss

+**Note:** I should really get a old single-core CPU to test this claim.
+I have no evidence for this claim at all.

 ### 2b.
 Spatial Locality and CPU Cache